AllenThorondor/MyBlog_production/Deploy to a Linux Server mannual.md

 3. Set hostname for machine:

    1. hostnamectl set-hostname flask-server

    2. vi /etc/hosts

-   3. 47.106.21.181 flask-server
+      1. > 47.106.21.181 flask-server

-   4. adduser Leonard
+   3. adduser Leonard

-   5. adduser Leonard sudo (add this person to sudo group )
+   4. adduser Leonard sudo (add this person to sudo group )

-   6. exit (to login as Leonard, you have to exit first)
+   5. exit (to login as Leonard, you have to exit first)

-   7. re-login as Leonard
+   6. re-login as Leonard

-4. Set secretly based login
+4. Set secret key based login

    1. Pwd  to know where you are

    2. make ssh key based authentication instead of login by password

-   3. on server $: mkdir .ssh
+   3. on server (home directory ~)$: mkdir .ssh

       1. on local machine: ssh-keygen -b 4096
       2. copy the public key to server:    scp ~/.ssh/id_rsa.pub leonard@47.106.21.181:~/.ssh/authorized_keys